 In this guide, we’ll show you just how valuable customer feedback can be and give some actionable tips on how to collect and act on it.

 How Important Is Customer Feedback?

 Feedback represents your customers’ positive experiences, frustrations, and pain points.
-It reveals why some clients love your brand, and what’s preventing others from doing the same.
+It reveals why some clients love your brand and what’s preventing others from doing so.
 Basically, customer feedback allows looking into a customer’s perception of your brand and encourages targeted actions meant to increase customer satisfaction.

-Considering all that, it’s safe to say that focusing on customer feedback, and making business decisions based on it can bring in several advantages, including the below:
+Considering all that, it’s safe to say that focusing on customer feedback and making business decisions based on it can bring in several advantages, including the following:

 Help You Improve Your Product and Services

-Product feedback can alert you to issues that are ruining the customer experience, or feature requests that can boost it.
+Product feedback can alert you to issues ruining the customer experience or feature requests that can boost it.